Samsung Galaxy S20 FE 5G review - Specs

 OS: Android 10, One UI 2.5

-Samsung produces a lot of phones, but apparently there are still people to target with a brand new one -- and a premium one at that.
-So we have the Samsung Galaxy S20 FE, a phone with flagship-tier specs but at a lower price point than we’ve come to expect from premium devices.
+Samsung produces a lot of phones, but apparently, they hadn't quite covered the whole market just yet.
+There are still people to target, would you believe.
+So here we have the Samsung Galaxy S20 FE, a phone with flagship-tier specs but at a lower price point than we’ve come to expect from premium devices.

 Samsung Galaxy S20 FE 5G Review: Best Deals